Building » Toxteth – St Patrick

 • Image copyright Alex Ramsay

 One of the most historic and architecturally significant churches in Liverpool.
-Whilst it suffered an unsympathetic reordering scheme in the 1980s, it retains important furnishings and works of art, which enhance its impressive interior.
+Despite an unsympathetic reordering scheme in the 1970s, it retains important furnishings and works of art, which enhance its impressive interior.

 Description